 When he wasn’t on an adventure of his own, he loved reading and writing about people who were.
 He developed a fascination for the vast array of reactions people exhibit towards threats in different forms.
 The way some people will pay any price for their passions.
 The way some wilfully approach unthinkable danger while others flee.
 The reactions and interactions between differently driven characters and the relationships and tensions that form.
 And how exciting it is to read a story of a relatable character who will take a path that you, the reader, might never contemplate.
 These were the stories James wanted to create.

-He was also interested in health and the power of knowledge so, for a while, he put aside fiction while he finished a degree in pharmacy and another in business.
+He was also interested in health and the power of knowledge so, for a while, he put aside fiction while he studied to obtain a degree in pharmacy and another in business.

 A few years on, James and his wife had two delightful children.
 Soon, the priority for fiction began to rise again as his children began to enjoy stories at bedtime.
 James began to conjure tales for them, like a cauldron which bubbled and burped in new ways every night.
 He stirred in adventure, added a pinch of silliness, and a splash of drama so that by the time the children’s heads hit their pillows, they were filled with giggles and the magic of possibility and wonder.